 A qualified accountant and company secretary, Beryl joined the clinic in 2007 having worked for many years in industry as a Finance Director and earlier as a Practice Manager.

-She enjoys the friendly and tranquil environment of the clinic.
+She enjoys the friendly and tranquil environment of the Chelmsford Chiropractic Clinic.
 Her spare time is spent gardening and propagating plants, travelling abroad, scuba diving, pilatez/yoga and walking the dogs.